arielgis/DLM-Project/README.md

 + When analyzing a single image, the recall drops to ~60 % per image, which makes this unrelaible.

 Our approach is:
-### 1. To first examine the performence of the existing trained model, and find ways to improve it by examine the data products and the pre- and post-prosessing.
+1. To first examine the performence of the existing trained model, and find ways to improve it by examine the data products and the pre- and post-prosessing.
-### 2. The next step is to retrain it with the improved data and pipeline.
+2. The next step is to retrain it with the improved data and pipeline.
-### 3. Transfer learning or complete retrain from the DEM-trained model to imagary.
+3. Transfer learning or complete retrain from the DEM-trained model to imagary.

 ### Data Products
-DeepMoon used a global DEM with a spacial resolution of ~120 m/pix and a catalog consists of ~25K manually detected craters of sizes 5-250 km.
+DeepMoon used a global DEM with a spatial resolution of ~120 m/pix and a catalog consists of ~25K manually detected craters of sizes 5-250 km.
 By just using better data products we can improve the performence of the trained model:
 + We used